alex-vt/ALLTED-SOC/README.md

 The software system for organizing service-oriented computing (SOC) based on the original ALLTED package.

-It's being developed to provide REST API for computing tasks using ALLTED.
+It provides REST API for computing tasks using ALLTED.

 ##Usage

-The REST API is currently available at `http://allted-soc.oleksiykovtun.com` and can be accessed by various apps or from a REST client.
+The REST API available after installation can be accessed by various apps or from a REST client.

 ##Installation